Selston High School

 Thank you for your interest in applying for a post at Selston High School.
 I am pleased that you wish to find out more about our school and in these few words I would like to give you a clear sense of our vision and priorities.

 All staff at Selston are fully supported to develop professionally.
-Our in-house CPD programme is a particular strength.
+Our in-house and Trust CPD programme is a particular strength.
 Each member of staff is encouraged and expected to tap into the array of professional development opportunities on offer.
 As OFSTED noted “Staff morale is high and the school continues to improve.”

 To develop and improve the school further we need to recruit the best staff at every opportunity.
-We are looking for people who are committed to improving the life chances of Selston students and who can fit the friendly, hard-working and ambitious profile of the staff already here.
-Of course, each new member of staff will also bring something new and add to the deep pool of talent at the school.
+We are looking for people who are committed to improving the life choices of Selston students and who can fit the friendly, hard-working and ambitious profile of the staff already here.

 If you haven’t already, I would recommend that you visit the school and see us in action.
 We are always happy to meet prospective applicants and to talk openly and honestly about the school and the post on offer.